ansible/test-network-modules/README.md

 Playbooks for testing Ansible Network modules

-For more infomation about using Ansible to mananage your network infrastructre please see https://www.ansible.com/network
+For more information about using Ansible to manage your network infrastructure please see https://www.ansible.com/network

 ```
 $ ansible-playbook all.yaml